Tarrant County Homestead Exemption

 License to carry and election identification certificates are not acceptable.

-For your privacy, TAD removes files uploaded for the purpose of filling out the application once the application has been processed and routinely deletes uploads for incomplete applications.
+For privacy, TAD removes files uploaded for the purpose of filling out the application once the application has been processed and routinely deletes uploads for incomplete applications.
 (Source: Tarrant Appraisal District Homestead Exemption page.)

 Prefer paper?
-Download the 2025 Application for Residential Homestead Exemption and file by mail or hand-deliver to the TAD office.
+Download the 2025 Application for Residential Homestead Exemption and file by mail or hand-deliver it to the TAD office.

 See Homestead Exemption (official instructions and online filing access).